Hub Guide

 GLP-1 Side Effects: What to Expect, What to Watch For

-The complete guide to side effects on Ozempic, Wegovy, Mounjaro, and Zepbound — what is normal, what needs monitoring, and what requires immediate attention.
+The complete guide to side effects on Ozempic, Wegovy, Mounjaro, and Zepbound.
+What is normal, what needs monitoring, and what requires immediate emergency care.

 GLP-1 medications are among the most studied drugs in recent medical history.
 Their side effect profile is well-documented — but not always well-explained.
 Most side effects are mild, predictable, and manageable with the right approach.
 A small number are serious and require prompt medical attention.
 Knowing the difference is the most important thing any GLP-1 user can do.